self-actuated/docs.actuated.com/docs/provision-server.md

     Following on from that, you have the [a1.metal](https://aws.amazon.com/ec2/instance-types/a1/) instance on AWS with 16 cores and 30GB / RAM [for roughly 0.4 USD / hour](https://instances.vantage.sh/aws/ec2/a1.metal?region=us-east-1&os=linux&cost_duration=hourly&reserved_term=Standard.noUpfront), and roughly half that cost with a 1x year reservation.
 The a1.metal is the first generation of Graviton and in our testing with customers came up quite a bit slower than Ampere or Graviton 3.
 On the plus side, these machines are cheap and if you're already on AWS, it may be easier to start with.
 GP3 volumes or provisioned concurrency may increase performance over the default of GP2 volumes.
 Reach out to us for more information.

-    For responsive support, faster uplinks, API-provisioning, per-minute billing and enterprise-grade networking, take a look at the c3.large.arm64 (Ampere Altra) from [Equinix Metal](https://metal.equinix.com/).
-These machines come in at around 2.5 USD / hour, but are packed out with many cores and other benefits.
-You can usually provision these servers in the Washington DC and Dallas metros.
-Cloud Native Computing Foundation (CNCF) projects may be able to apply for free credits from Equinix Metal.

 2. Arm for on-premises

-    For on-premises ARM64 builds, we recommend the Mac Mini M1 (2020) with 16GB RAM and 512GB storage with Asahi Linux.
-The M2 is unable to run Linux at this time.
+    For on-premises ARM64 builds, we recommend the Mac Mini M1 or M2 with Asahi Linux with 16GB of RAM or more, and 512GB of disk or more.

     Ampere and their partners also offer 1U and 2U servers, along with and [desktop-form workstations](https://www.ipi.wiki/products/ampere-altra-developer-platform) which can be racked or installed in your office.